 Exactly one year ago I arrived in Rio De Janeiro to begin my exploration of the Americas.
-One year on, I’m still travelling, writing this as I sit sipping my morning coffee from the Caribbean Island of Caye Caulker in Belize, considering how lucky I am.
+One year on and I’m still travelling, writing this as I sit sipping my morning coffee from the Caribbean Island of Caye Caulker in Belize, considering how lucky I am.

 They say that as you get older each year passes more quickly than the last.
 Well, thats just not been true for me; looking back over the last year I can hardly believe how much I’ve seen and experienced in just 365 days.
-I’ve partied like an animal at Carnaval, hitchiked to Patagonia, been out in the Mexican desert in search of Peyote, trekked the Amazon rainforest, … I could go on and on… and on.
+I’ve partied like an animal at Carnaval, hitchiked to Patagonia, been to the Mexican desert in search of Peyote, trekked the Amazon rainforest … I could go on and on… and on.
 It’s been an epic and life-affirming year that’s been full of incredible experiences and has opened my eyes to so much – not only the sights I’ve been seeing and the cultures I’ve been exploring – but in ways of living and the choices we have in life.
 One revelation I want to share with the world: being stuck in an unfulfilling job with a few weeks vacation each year IS NOT THE ONLY WAY.
 You have a choice.
 If you’ve ever dreamt of doing something similar – long term travel or an extended adventure- I’m here to tell you it’s more than possible.
 And not only is it possible, it’s awesome.

 One Life-Affirming Year